 - Territory for the cat to relax

 Make this easier for your cat by providing a welcoming, comforting environment.
 A relaxed, confident cat will have little reason to grow angry.
 Coupled with moderating your own behavior, this will soon lead to the return of a harmonious living arrangement.

 Do Cats Forgive Abuse?

 Cats do not assume that humans are friendly.
-The onus is on the individual to prove that he/she is a kind and friendly person.
-A cat will have an innate suspicion of humans, and any abuse will just magnify this issue.
+The onus is on the individual to prove that they are a kind and friendly person.
+A cat will have an innate suspicion of humans, and any abuse will magnify this issue.

 The cat will avoid its abuser and, unfairly, anybody who reminds it of them.
 Anything your cat associates with its abuser can trigger negative associations, such as cologne, clothing, and tone of voice.

 If you treat your cat well and follow a strict routine, it may eventually forgive you.
 This is not a guarantee, though.
 Some cats are so traumatized that they cannot look beyond past experiences.

 Do Cats Forgive Other Cats?

 Cats are also stubborn.
 Walking away in the face of provocation is seen as a sign of weakness as the cat will cede territory and dominant status.
 As a result, neither cat will want to back down.
 Eventually, this leads to a physical confrontation.

 Both cats will claw and bite, hoping to end the conflict as quickly as possible.
 If one cat is seriously hurt, it will remember this adverse experience.
 The cat will avoid the other feline, at least for a while.

 Cats with an existing bond are likelier to forgive each other after a fight.
 The cats will accept that territorial squabbles are part of their life.
 So, cats can co-exist in the home, despite the bit of occasional conflict.

 If two stray cats fight on their first meeting, they won’t become friends.
 The cats have a very negative memory association with each other.
 However, two domesticated house cats are unlikely to hold grudges.